wilvk/nginx-s3-proxy/README.md

 # nginx-s3-proxy

-Test harness for proxying file requests to s3 via nginx
+Test harness and proxy for authenticated file requests to s3

 # Overview